MoreWithManthan/Sentra-Core-V2/README.md

 **It is not a cloud SaaS product.** No file content ever leaves your machine.
 Only SHA-256 hashes are sent to external APIs, never raw bytes.

-> Built as a research and engineering project under the guidance and feedback of **Mr. Johnny Krogsboll** — with a real use case in mind: making cybersecurity accessible to people who don't know what a threat actor is.
+> Built as a research and engineering project under the guidance of **Mr. Johnny Krogsboll** — with a real use case in mind: making cybersecurity accessible to people who don't know what a threat actor is.

 ---